titon/framework/docs/en/packages/controller/controllers.md

 ### Rendering Errors ###

-Similar to rendering views, rendering errors make use of the `renderError()` method, which accepts an `Exception` as its only argument.
+Similar to rendering views, rendering errors is handled through the `renderError()` method, which accepts an `Exception` as its only argument.
 If error reporting is enabled, then the private `/errors/error` template is rendered, else the private `/errors/http` template is.

 The template is passed the following variables: `$pageTitle` (status reason), `$error` (the exception), `$code` (exception or status code), `$message`, and `$url`.